NAME

 • --proxyconnections=N

-When this command is run in a repository that is configured to act as a proxy for some of its remotes, this is the maximum number of idle connections to keep open to proxied remotes.
+When serving a repository that is configured to act as a proxy for some of its remotes, this is the maximum number of idle connections to keep open to proxied remotes.

 The default is 1.